perun-network/perun-eth-demo/README.md

 You can also run a performance benchmark with command
 ```
-> benchmark alice 1000
+> benchmark alice 10 100
 ```
-which will benchmark 1000 transactions without updating the payment channel balances.
-The results will be printed in a table.
+which will send 10 ETH in 100 micro-transactions from Bob to Alice.
+Transaction performance will be printed in a table.

 Finally, you can settle the channel on either side with
 ```